VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 {{< /columns >}}

-And, don't get me wrong, both are great.
-Being able to use my feet to control my system really allows for a lot of flexibility; however, your feet can only do so fine-grained of control.
+Both of the above are great.
+Being able to use my feet to control my system really allows for a lot of flexibility; however, your feet can only do so fine-grained control.
 Unlike keyboards where our fingers are great at hitting a bunch of individual keys, we're better at hitting smaller buttons or controlling pedals (think pressure sensitive like a gas pedal) with our feet.
 So, with that in mind, you only get a limited number of inputs you can practically control, so those inputs really need to count.
 That's the problem.
 They really don't.

 Even with all the power that using QMK gives and all the configuration options exposed in the MC6's config editor, they lack one big thing: **Context sensitivity.**